Killinskillz69/Nineteen69-paystring.crypto.com-/Ethereum-Natural-Specification-Format.md

  > Send 4.135 GAV from the account of 0.2334 to an account accessible only by 0x0

 Use any Javascript/Paperscript expression encapsulated in backticks as per the above example.
 This script will be run on a EVM Javascript environment that has access to `message` and all parameters.

+## Notes

+Currently it is undefined whether a contract with a function having no NatSpec will inherit the NatSpec of a parent contract/interface for that same function.

 # Documentation Output

 When parsed, documentation such as the one from the above example will produce 2 different json files.
 One is meant to be consumed by the user as a notice when a function is executed and the other to be used by the developer.